Syed Zai Abbas Shah

 Syed Zai Abbas Shah is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 12 August 1975 in Tando Allahyar.

 He has a degree of Master of Arts from Sindh University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-51 TANDO ALLAYAR-I in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-51 TANDO ALLAYAR-I in the 2013 Pakistani general election.